aiven/devportal/CONTRIBUTING.rst

 Formatting tips
 '''''''''''''''

-Advice on marking up elements correctly can be found in the ``README``.
+Advice on marking up elements correctly can be found in the `README <README.rst>`_.

+Other useful tips and tricks for working with Sphinx and reStructuredText can be found in `USEFUL-TIPS <USEFUL-TIPS.rst>`_

 Further reading
 ---------------